 There are over 80 temples in Chiang Mai!
 I don’t think you can walk ten feet without stumbling across a new one.
 Our first day in town, we decided to just walk around and see as many as we could.
-Warning, they honestly start blending together after awhile, especially when we had no context for each one.
-I’d consider finding a guide or a tour so you can appreciate them more.
+Warning: they honestly start blending together after awhile, especially when we had no context for each one.
+I would highly recommend doing some sort of tour or reading up more than we did so you can appreciate them more!

 5. Wander around Chiang Mai’s old city.

 The nice thing about Chiang Mai was that it still felt quiet and peaceful.
 You can wander around the old city without feeling mobbed by crowds (*cough* lookin’ at you, Hoi An, Vietnam *cough*), and it’s pretty easy to navigate since it’s a perfect square.

 6. Walk around Wat Umong to see the emaciated Buddha statue.